gpbl/react-day-picker/website/docs/guides/custom-selections.md

 interaction with the days, assigning them the `selected` modifier.

-To implement a selection behavior by yourself, you can either switch to uncontrolled selection mode or – to keep the built-in modes – use a custom Day component.
+To implement a selection behavior by yourself, you can either switch to custom selection mode or – to keep the built-in modes – use a custom Day component.

-## Switching to the uncontrolled mode
+## Switching to the custom mode

-1. set the selection mode to `mode="uncontrolled"`
+1. set the selection mode to `mode="custom"`
 2. store the selected dates in the parent’s state
 3. use the `selected` and `onDayClick` props